Manufacturer P&L Sensitivity: How Every Commercial Lever Flows to Profit

 Sweep Calculation

-Where the curve peaks — a worked example
+Where the curve peaks, a worked example

-Consider a biscuit SKU with the CrunchField default base case: list price $4.29, 17% GTN (net price $3.56), COGS $1.72, variable cost $0.34, elasticity −1.8.
-Margin per unit at defaults = $3.56 − $1.72 − $0.34 = $1.50.
+An illustrative scenario in biscuits.
+CrunchField default base case: list price $4.29, 17 percent GTN (net price $3.56), COGS $1.72, variable cost $0.34, elasticity -1.8.
+Margin per unit at the base = $3.56 - $1.72 - $0.34 = $1.50.

 | Price change | New net price | Volume % of base | Margin per unit | Contribution ($K) |